 The wooden façade with its regular, linear balconies has remained unchanged since the hotel was restored in 2018.
 The fireplace can be seen as soon as you enter the lobby, which adjoins the huge restaurant.
 The Kitchenthe lounge and a bar.
 Check-in is at a long counter next to a library.
 In the evening, the hotel's two managers, Jonas and Roman, are on hand to welcome guests.

 In the late afternoon, a DJ set sets the mood.
-Everything is made of blond wood, with comfortable leather armchairs and a large smoking room inviting you to relax.
+Everything is made of blond wood, with comfortable leather armchairs and a large smoking room that invite you to relax.

 Quiet night